AnimaGUS-minerva/fountain/README.md

 == README

-Fountain is a CoAP and HTTP connected web server.
+Fountain is a CoAP and HTTP connected web service.
 It provides access to register new 6tisch and ANIMA nodes with a certificate using the Enrollment over Secure Transport (RFC7030) mechanism.